THE BENEFITS OF BUFFALO & BEES

 THE NUTRITIONAL BENEFITS OF BUFFALO

-Buffalo meat, besides having a savory, natural flavor, also has 3 to 5 times less fat, is lower in cholesterol and has a lower calorie content than beef and skinless chicken.
-Buffalo meat is a rich source of complete protein containing all the essential amino acids.
+Buffalo meat, besides having a savory, natural flavor, is a rich source of complete protein containing all the essential amino acids.
 Buffalo is also an excellent source of iron, zinc and certain B vitamins, including vitamin B12 and niacin.

 A lifetime diet of grasses and greens results in a meat with less fat and a higher concentration of omega-3 fats, the "good fats" than meat from grain-fed animals.
 The reason that grass-fed animals have a higher concentration of omega-3 is due to the fact that omega-3's are formed in the green leaves, especially in the chloroplast.
 When animals are taken off from grass and fattened on grains, they lose their valuable store of omega-3 fats.
 Each day that an animal spends in the feedlots its supply of omega-3 fats is diminished.

 - Honey is composed of a unique carbohydrate composition of natural sugars and trace amounts of antioxidants, enzymes, minerals, vitamins and amino acids.